-CityVets exotics animal vet service is led by European Specialist Livia Benato DVM CertZooMed ECZM MRCVS diplomate in small mammal medicine, the first to be based in Exeter.
-Livia joined us in October 2015 and is a permanent member of staff.
-Livia is able to offer both first opinion appointments for routine check-ups and vaccinations through to the more complex and demanding referral cases.
-Livia can offer advice and support to the existing CityVets team but is also available for more in-depth cases that require advanced techniques and the latest knowledge.
+CityVets Exotics and Small mammal service is led by European Specialist Livia Benato, a Certificate holder in Zoological medicine and Diploma holder in Small Mammal medicine, the first to be based in Exeter.
+Livia joined CityVets in October 2015 and is a permanent member of staff.
+Livia is able to offer both first opinion appointments for routine check-ups and vaccinations and referral appointments for the more complex and demanding cases.
+Livia offers advice and support to the existing CityVets team but is also available for more in-depth cases that require advanced techniques and the latest knowledge.

 Kristina joined CityVets in January 2020 as European Resident in Small Mammal Medicine and Surgery to further develop her skills in the exotics practice whilst working closely with Livia, EBVS Small Mammal Specialist.
 Kristina is currently working towards her European Diploma in Small Mammal Medicine as part of her residency programme.